Topology of a Uniform Spanning Tree on a Cylinder: Proofs

 \begin{definition} Let \(\gamma=(x_0,x_1,\dots,x_l)\) be a finite path in \(G\).
 The \emph{loop-erased path} \(\mathrm{LE}(\gamma)\) is obtained by iteratively erasing cycles in chronological order: whenever the path first revisits a vertex, delete the entire loop formed between the two occurrences.
 The result is a simple path with the same start and end vertices as \(\gamma\). \end{definition}

-To generate a uniform spanning tree on a finite connected graph \(G=(V,E)\) we use Wilson’s algorithm~\cite{Wilson1996} (\emph{WA}).
-Fix a total \emph{order} \(\tau\) on the vertex set \(V\).
-The tree is built \emph{in steps} as follows: start by inserting the first vertex \(v_{\tau(1)}\) into the tree; thereafter, \emph{at each step} take the $\tau$-smallest vertex \(v\) not yet in the tree and run a simple random walk \(\gamma\) from \(v\) until it hits the already built tree; add to the tree the $LE(\gamma)$.
-Repeating these \emph{steps} for all remaining vertices produces a spanning tree that is uniform over all spanning trees of \(G\).
+We generate uniform spanning trees using Wilson's algorithm~\cite{Wilson1996}.
+Choose a root \(r\in V\) and an ordering of \(V\setminus\{r\}\).
+Starting with the tree \(\{r\}\), repeatedly choose the first vertex in the order that is not yet in the tree, run simple random walk from it until the walk first hits the current tree, and add the chronological loop-erasure of the walk.
+The resulting spanning tree is uniform, and its law is independent of the chosen ordering.

-\begin{proposition} Let $G=(V,E)$ be connected finite graph.
-Let $K \ge 0$ be any step of the \emph{WA} algorithm.
-Denote by $T_K\subseteq G$ the tree built by time $K$.
-Consider any ordering $\tau'$ of the remaining vertices $V\setminus V(T_K)$, and continue Wilson’s algorithm from $T_K$ using $\tau'$.
-Then the resulting full tree $T$ has the conditional law